-In explaining the method used to determine the amount of funding requested for a project, an agency needs to provide as much detail as possible.
-For example, the agency also should include any specific or unique physical or programmatic features that may differ from a typical project of the type being requested, such as a severely sloping site, pedestrian bridges, special lab requirements, etc. If the agency has any supporting documentation that further describes the project, such as a preplanning study, the agency should electronically attach that documentation.
-Additionally, if the amount requested is higher than what would be considered industry standard for that building type of very good quality, the agency should identify specific reasons for the premium as well as identify those premiums separately.
-DEB will use this explanation as a starting point in preparing its cost estimate, which will then serve as the amount used in developing the budget recommendation.
+Explain the method used to determine the amount of funding requested for the project in detail and identify any specific or unique physical or programmatic features that may differ from a typical project of similar type and affect project costs (e.g. a severely sloping site, pedestrian bridges, special lab requirements, etc.).
+Attach any available supporting documentation that further describes the project, such as a preplanning study.
+If the amount requested is higher than what would be considered industry standard for that building type of very good quality, explain the specific reasons for the premium and identify those premiums separately.

+This and other information in the request will be used by DEB as a starting point to prepare its own cost estimate, which is used in developing the budget recommendation.
 If there is insufficient information in the project request, a DEB cost estimator may request additional information from the agency.

-Project Costs
+Project Costs Section: